 - An application for access to the PPS register

 - Understanding the registrations that may be effected against your business.

-The Restructuring Services team offers a broad range of offerings to a variety of stakeholders.
-This includes workouts, lending reviews, formal insolvency, and debt and capital restructures, as well as turnaround services.
+The Restructuring Services team offers team offers lending reviews, formal insolvency, liquidations, receiverships, wind-down and closure support and debt and capital restructures, as well as turnaround services.